apache/solr-operator/docs/solr-cloud/scaling.md

 Solr Clouds are complex distributed systems, and thus require additional help when trying to scale up or down.

-Scaling/Autoscaling can mean different things in different situations, and this is true even within the `SolrCloud.spec.autoscaling` section.
+Scaling/Autoscaling can mean different things in different situations, and this is true even within the `SolrCloud.spec.scaling` section.
 - Replicas can be moved when new nodes are added or when nodes need to be taken down
 - Nodes can be added/removed if more or less resources are desired.